 In a NutshellTo help prevent fraudsters from opening new financial accounts in your name, you can freeze or lock your credit reports.
 Whether you choose to freeze or lock, you’ll need to make sure to do it at all three major consumer credit bureaus (Equifax, Experian and TransUnion) to cover your bases.

 Freezing or locking your credit helps keep criminals from opening fraudulent credit accounts in your name.

-Here’s how to freeze or lock your credit with each of the major consumer credit bureaus.
-Jump to the bottom of this article for important things to keep in mind when your credit is locked or frozen.
+Here’s how to freeze or lock your credit with each of the three major consumer credit bureaus.

 How to lock your credit report at TransUnion

 TransUnion’s free credit lock program is called TrueIdentity.
 Like with Equifax, you can lock and unlock your credit quickly on a smartphone or computer.
 The program also gives you access to your TransUnion® credit report, free monitoring alerts and up to $25,000 in identity theft insurance.
 You can sign up for the free TrueIdentity program on TransUnion’s website.

 In addition, TransUnion has a premium product, called Credit Lock Plus, that allows you to lock your credit reports with both TransUnion and Equifax.
 It costs $19.95 a month.